3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     Here, m is the value of the scalar field referred to by the `scalarfieldmaskid` attribute of this composed 3D vector field evaluated at `Tmask*(x,y,z)`, where `Tmask` is given by the transformmask attribute.

-The compositionspace-attribute determines whether values of the input 3D vector fields are composited as they are being sampled ("raw") or whether the blending takes place in linearized space ("linear").
+The compositionspace-attribute determines whether values of the input 3D vector fields are composited as they are being sampled ("raw") or whether the composition takes place in linearized space ("linear").
 The "linear" option SHOULD be used when the results of a \<vector3dfieldcomposed> are used (directly or indirectly) as \<color>-element (see [\<volumedata>](#5-2-volumetric-data)).
-This is to be consistent with the blending in the Materials and Properties extension specificatio https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#12-srgb-and-linear-color-values.
+This is to be consistent with the blending in the Materials and Properties extension specification https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#12-srgb-and-linear-color-values.

 If the option is "linear" the following modification to the formulae of the composition methods above and in [3.3 Composed Scalar Field](##3.3-composed-scalar-field) MUST be made:
-1. values sampled from any of the input 3D vector fields MUST be transformed into "linear-space" values according to this formula:
+1. Values sampled from any of the input 3D vector fields MUST be transformed into "linear-space" values according to this formula:

 	![value linear](images/formula_value_linear.png)

-2. these transformed values values_linear are composited using the formulae above and in [3.3 Composed Scalar Field](##3.3-composed-scalar-field).
+2. These transformed values values_linear are composited using the formulae above and in [3.3 Composed Scalar Field](##3.3-composed-scalar-field).

 3. The values from step 2 must be transformed back into raw-values according to this formula:

 	![value raw](images/formula_value_raw.png)

 __Note:__
-The values sampled from the masking scalar field MUST not be linearized.
+The values sampled from the masking scalar field MUST NOT be linearized.

 _Figure 4-2: Example of the composition method "mask" for the composed 3D vector field_
 ![Example of the composition method "mask" for the composed 3D vector field](images/compositing_mask.png)